 Strategic Location at Hub of Southern Region Energy Market

-Transredes’ gas pipeline system is the only operational gas transportation system serving Bolivia.
+Transredes’s gas pipeline system is the only operational gas transportation system serving Bolivia.
 This system transports 100% of the gas volumes domestically and into export markets, principally Brazil.
 Transredes has access to the Argentine market through its southern natural gas line, which is now bi-directional.
-SoCal’s co-controlling interest in Transredes, combined with Transredes’ position as the controlling shareholder in GTB and GasBol, give SoCal’s significant influence over the natural gas and liquids flows in and among Bolivia, Argentina and Brazil.
+SoCal’s co-controlling interest in Transredes, combined with Transredes’s position as the controlling shareholder in GTB and GasBol, give SoCal significant influence over the natural gas and liquids flows in and among Bolivia, Argentina and Brazil.

 Sound Contractual Arrangements

-Contractual arrangements requiring payment in U.S. dollars for firm capacity on Transredes’ pipeline network provide stable, long-term cash flows for the company.
-Transredes’ Capital Expansion Program (“CEP”) described below is based on the execution of firm contracts for the transportation of gas.
+Contractual arrangements requiring payment in U.S. dollars for firm capacity on Transredes’s pipeline network provide stable, long-term cash flows for the company.
+Transredes’s Capital Expansion Program (“CEP”) described below is based on the execution of firm contracts for the transportation of gas.
 Current regulations do not require Transredes to invest in new capacity without appropriate contractual protection from users of the capacity.

 Cost of Service Tariff Methodology

-The cost of service postage stamp tariff provides the federal legal framework for recovering the cost of Transredes’ CEP.
-Transredes’ depreciation expenses and all operating expenses (including income and other taxes) are passed through to its tariff.
+The cost of service postage stamp tariff provides the federal legal framework for recovering the cost of Transredes’s CEP.
+Transredes’s depreciation expenses and all operating expenses (including income and other taxes) are passed through in its tariff.
 The tariff structure allows a guaranteed real return on shareholders’ equity of 12.5% plus inflation (US CPI) based on an assumed 60/40 debt-to-equity capital structure.

 Strong Growth in Liquids Demand

-Transredes’ liquids pipelines are expected to demonstrate healthy growth.
+Transredes’s liquids pipelines are expected to demonstrate healthy growth.
 Crude oil demand at the three existing refineries in Bolivia is expected to grow at 5% per year from 35,000 bpd in 1999.
 Demand for diesel supplied by local refineries and imports from Chile and Argentina is also predicted to increase by 7% per year.
 Demand gasoline, LPG and jet fuel are expected to grow at rates of 6%, 3% and 7.5% per year, respectively.

 BBPL